StylistMercurial1130/Spotify-Simple-Search/README.md

         return dataDict
 ```
-along with the source code an example code is attached to better understand the capabilities of the spotify simple search
+Along with the source code an example snippet is attached to better understand the capabilities of the spotify simple search

-any improvement is welcomed
+Any improvement is welcomed :)